 We must recognize how racism has played a role in immigration and asylum policy.
 The Biden administration is continuing to implement policies, such as Title 42 and MPP, that disproportionately harm Black and Brown migrants and families.
 Despite the State Department urging all U.S. citizens to leave Haiti in November 2021 due to instability in the region, the Biden administration has expelled over 12,000 Haitian asylum-seekers since September.
 In November 2021, the U.S. opened its borders to non-essential travel, but Black migrants and asylum-seekers are still being turned away at the border.
 The Biden administration must recognize and address the racism that underpins the U.S. immigration, asylum, and refugee resettlement systems.

 The Torah places a great importance on how we treat the "ger" - or foreigner among us - by commanding just treatment 36 times.
-We read in Genesis that not only did Abraham allow guests to enter, he also ran towards them, modeling the enthusiasm with which we should embrace those seeking refuge (Genesis 18:1-5).
+We read in Genesis that not only did Abraham welcome guests, he also ran towards them, modeling the enthusiasm with which we should embrace those seeking refuge (Genesis 18:1-5).
 At Passover, we read about the importance of internalizing the lessons of the Exodus and reflecting this awareness in our actions.
-Deuteronomy teaches the importance of protecting those fleeing dangerous conditions and the imperative to protect the escaped slave-an archetype of someone in physical danger (23:16).
+Deuteronomy teaches the importance of protecting those fleeing dangerous conditions and the imperative to protect the escaped slave-an archetype of someone in physical danger (Deuteronomy 23:16).
 We draw inspiration from these sources and others as we call on our elected officials to welcome asylum-seekers and refugees.

 As a community descended from immigrants and refugees, with a long history of persecution and sojourning in foreign lands, American Jews cannot stand idly by while the U.S. is putting today's most vulnerable populations in further danger.